Last Updated on September 13, 2023 by Dave Schoenbeck

-In all my years as a business coach, I’ve met many very accomplished people who are entirely unaware of the power of metrics.
-If you manage or lead a team, one of the best paths to improving your business performance is to develop a list of critical metrics and track the results.
+In all my years as a business coach, I’ve met many accomplished people who are entirely unaware of the power of metrics.
+Yet, if you manage or lead a team, one of the best paths to improving your business performance is to develop a list of critical metrics and track the results.

 Suggestions to Improve Company Performance

-- Work up a list of internal metrics that will help you run your business better.
+- Create a list of internal metrics to help you run your business better.
 As I’ve written in a previous blog post, these should be directly related to your business goals.

 - Keep the list shorter than you want.
-In a perfect world, we could track, analyze, report on, and take into consideration every metric in business.
+In a perfect world, we could track, analyze, report on, and consider every metric in business.
 However, no one has the time or resources for this.
-Improving your business performance means choosing the most useful metrics and tracking those over time.
-You should aim to follow no more than 10.
+Improving your business performance means choosing and tracking the most valuable metrics over time.
+It would help if you aimed to follow no more than 10.

 - Enlist your team in gathering the information.
 The last thing you want is for one person to become the keeper of the metrics, as you’ll be out of luck if they leave your company.
 Every team within your organization should be responsible for tracking and reporting on their metrics.
 A skill that will serve your employees throughout their careers.

 - Report the results weekly and look for trends.
 Consistent, consolidated reporting over time is vital for determining patterns in your efficiency performance.
-An end-of-month report, while it might be an extra step, will help you make sense of these numbers within their context.
+While it might be an extra step, an end-of-month report will help you make sense of these numbers within their context.

 - Openly discuss and display the numbers.
 These metrics should be transparent, and your team should feel free to talk about them, good and bad.
 Share your successes, but don’t be discouraged by your setbacks.